Caregiver points to yoga as stress relief for sandwich generation

 She encourages others to practice the activity as well, and says that it can help older adults stay mobile and may even aid cognitive function.

 Stress relief is a big part of caregiving.
-Another way families may be able to have some peace of mind is by installing a medical alert system in a senior's home.
-This device enables older adults to instantly send a personal emergency response message if they require assistance.
+Another way families may be able to have some peace of mind is by installing a medical alert system in a senior’s home.
+Medical alert systems enable older adults to instantly send a personal emergency response message if they require assistance.

 The Mayo Clinic states that yoga can help increase fitness levels, and also have positive effects on anxiety and stress levels.
 Additionally, it may boost a person’s mood.